Abenezer-Baheru/ALX-Forum/README.md

 ## Project Scope
 - In scope: Only registered users can post questions and answers
 - Out of scope:
--- The Q&A page will not allow unregistered users to access the page.
+    - The Q&A page will not allow unregistered users to access the page.
 Meaning, users with no account will not be able to view and post questions or answers on the page
---The Q&A page will not allow any user to edit or delete answers and questions posted by themselves or other users
+    - The Q&A page will not allow any user to edit or delete answers and questions posted by themselves or other users

 ## AUTHORS